Team

 Emailsander.teeuwen@probos.nl

 His favourite tree or forest?
-"The old open beech forest on the Oostereng near Wageningen, with the light falling through beautifully when the sun is shining.
-Even in the winter, when nobody else is outside."
+"The old open beech forest on the Oostereng near Wageningen, with the light scattering through beautifully when the sun is shining.
+Also in the winter, when nobody else is outside."

 Sietze van Dijk, advisor